nushastro/website/docs/stellar/evolution/sun_like.md

 ![red_clump.svg](../assets/red_clump.svg#only-light)
 ![red_clump.svg](../assets/red_clump_dark.svg#only-dark)

-> H–R diagram of the H 4 star cluster showing a well-populated main sequence and a red-giant branch with distinct core-helium burning red-giant clump stars $m_v$ is absolute magnitude and $B-V$ is a color index
+> H–R diagram of the H 4 star cluster showing a populated main sequence and a red-giant branch with distinct core-helium burning red-giant clump stars. $m_v$ is absolute magnitude and $B-V$ is a color index

 For stars with lower metal (anything heavier than helium) content, they have higher temperatures so their location in the H–R diagram is called the **horizontal branch**.
 This is basically the "helium main sequence"